Mindful-Optimized/mindful-optimized/guides/entity_texture_features_guide.md

 ### The easy way:

 - Skin features can be selected from the Skin Tool in ETF's settings available via Mod Menu and/or the ETF button in Guides and Info > Configuration
-- After choosing your features you can either upload them directly to Mojang from the tool or save the skin image and it upload yourself
+- After choosing your features you can either upload them directly to Mojang from the tool or save the skin image and upload yourself

 The manual way:
 (The manual documentation can be confusing, feel free to view the [ETF Discord server](https://discord.com/invite/rURmwrzUcz) if you get stuck)